-Some read horoscopes for fun, while others seek guidance for difficult decisions.
-Horoscopes are rooted in the ancient pagan practice of astrology.
-Can you be a Christian and seek guidance from horoscopes?
+Some read horoscopes for fun, while others seek guidance.
+They are rooted in the ancient pagan practice of astrology.
+Can you be a Christian and use horoscopes?

 Horoscopes are based on astrology, an ancient form of divination that claims the movements and positions of the stars and planets have an unseen mystical influence on our human lives.
 (This is completely different from the actual science of astronomy.)

 Astrology has been used to make predictions of future events, from wars to economic forecasts to personal events in people’s lives.

 The simplest form of astrology is sun-sign astrology, which is based on the 12 constellations of the zodiac.
 This takes the form of a horoscope (from Greek words meaning “watcher of the hour” in reference to the hour of one’s birth), making predictions of events in your life based on your birth month.
 More elaborate and complex forms of astrology use birth charts based on the date, time and place of your birth.